 One of the parts of the body most sensitive to cold is the fingers and toes and should therefore be well protected.

-In the case of hands, you can place a layer of gloves by placing a last pair of waterproof gloves.
+In the case of hands, you can place a layer of gloves by placing the last pair of waterproof gloves.
 In the case of feet, wear a thin sock, a thick wool sock and snow boots.

 These snow boots must be waterproof, lined with some kind of protective fabric inside with which you can even walk on snow.